peterekepeter/probable-enigma/README.md

 Any content type works!
 The data is stored in memory along with content type.
 This means you can cache anything from text to images.

+## Example

 Here is an example of a Javascript frontend using the cache:

 	await fetch('strings/greet', { method:'PUT', body:'hello' });
 	await fetch('strings/greet').then(async data => console.log(await data.text()));

+## Fun Stuff!

+The project name is the first name that github generated.